 - Limited groceries in Baker, NV.
 Full shopping in Ely, NV (68 miles west of the main entrance of Great Basin National Park)

-- Public wifi not available in the park
+- Public wifi not available in the park, however limited access to park staff wifi will be made available upon request

 - Cellular access is possible but spotty